 DC produces a straight line of current while AC creates a wave.
 Hence, the names, direct and alternating.
 To go from DC to AC, the current switches between two contact points at high speed.

-The switching current creates a choppy wave known as a Square wave.
+The switching current creates a choppy wave known as a square wave.
 A transformer then amplifies or reduces this current as needed.

 Inductors resist change in the current flow, and capacitors store electrical energy, making the wave’s transition smooth.
 This process transforms the square wave sent to the home into a sine wave: the same wave of AC the grid generates.

-Wiring Inverters: Parallel vs. Series
+Wiring Inverters: Parallel Versus Series